3.1.3.4. Probabilistic Learning on Manifolds (PLoM)

 Advanced Options

-Advanced users are able to configure more modeling parameters by checking Advanced Options checkbox.
+Advanced users can configure more modeling parameters by checking Advanced Options checkbox.

 General

-• Log-space Transform: apply logrithmic transformation to the data metrix
+• Log-space Transform: apply a logarithmic transformation to the data matrix

 • Random Seed: enable replicating analysis